liferay/clay/next.clayui.com/content/docs/get-started/how-to-read-this-documentation.md

 ---
-title: "Components Status"
+title: "How to read this documentation"
-order: 4
+description: "The status of each package is shown in the corresponding documentation"
-draft: true
+order: 3
 ---

 Clay is constantly evolving and creating new components.
-The status of each package is shown in the corresponding documentation, to be sure about the progress of the packages and to know which ones are safe to use.
+The status of each package is shown in the corresponding documentation, The status of each package is shown in the corresponding documentation.

 <div class="table-responsive">
 	<table class="table table-autofit ">